alanclarke/after.js/README.md

 adds support to ie6 & 7 to the :before and :after pseudo selectors with no dependencies or special syntax

+this branch is specially adapted for use with pictonic, the icon font generator, and also adds the class 'pictonic' to all icons.

 ## Getting Started
 Download the [production version][min] or the [development version][max].